avishek-sen-gupta/cobol-rekt/README.md

 - View current stack at a breakpoint
 - View variable values at a breakpoint
 - Support for different strategies to deal with unresolved record references (ignore / throw exception)
-- Support for listeners to extract specific information about the current state of the program
+- Support for listeners to extract specific information about the current state of the program (all the Neo4J integrations are via these listeners)

 ## Planned Capabilities